TobasFlightControl/tobas_wiki/docs/hardware_setup.md

 root@navio $ /home/pi/tobas/lib/tobas_real/esc_calibration
 ```

-Check if the calibration was successful:
+We check if the calibration was successful.
+Execute the following on the Raspberry Pi:

 ```bash
 root@navio $ roslaunch tobas_motor_test motors_handler.launch